Windows Server moves to a semi-annual release schedule

 This semi-annual cycle will also include System Center, Microsoft’s data center management tools, as well as Server Core, the headless install option of Windows Server.
 Indeed, going forward, Microsoft is making Server Core the recommended choice for hosting virtual machines and containers.

-Talking about containers, Microsoft also today announced that its Nano Server, the slimmed down version of Windows Server for cloud-native workloads and especially for running containers, is getting even slimmer.
+Talking about containers, Microsoft also today announced that its Nano Server, the slimmed-down version of Windows Server for cloud-native workloads and especially for running containers, is getting even slimmer.
 The next release of Windows Server will feature a Nano Server option that’s 50 percent smaller than its current iteration.
 With this, Microsoft is also putting the emphasis for Nano Server squarely on building container images and away from any of the infrastructure-related roles of previous versions.
 The company now recommends that developers use Server Core for these use cases instead.

 As Microsoft announced at its Build developer conference earlier this year, Windows Server is also getting support for Linux containers.
 This builds upon the work the company did to add a Linux subsystem to Windows 10 and by extending Hyper-V’s isolation support.
 Previously, developers had to run two separate container infrastructures for Window and Linux workloads.
 Now, they will soon be able to run both on Windows Server.
 Just like on Windows 10, Microsoft is also bringing Bash support Windows Server.